CityOfLosAngeles/dot-planner/README.md

 $ cd db
 $ node load.js
 ```

-_Note: the below command gives me an error: **database "dot" does not exist**_
+## Loading Production Data

+__Note: the Loading Production Data and Deploying on AWS Elastic Beanstalk portions of this README are only applicable to those working on Production.__

-To load data.
-You'll need the old ATD database zip file stored in a directory called `data` that will be ignored from git.
+To load production data, you'll need the old ATD database zip file stored in a directory called `data` that will be ignored from git.

 ```
 $ cd etl
 $ ./transform_data.sh
 ```

-## Deploying
+## Deploying on AWS Elastic Beanstalk

 Currently, the application is deploying on elastic beanstalk.
 To deploy, you'll need to configure your local repo by running `eb init`.